twbs/bootlint/README.md

 ## Release History
 See the [GitHub Releases page](https://github.com/twbs/bootlint/releases) for detailed changelogs.
 * (next release) - `master`
+* 2015-11-25 - v0.14.2: Fix critical CLI bug introduced in v0.14.0 and add tests to prevent its recurrence.
+Update current Bootstrap version to v3.3.6.
 * 2015-11-16 - v0.14.1: Forgot to regenerate browser version when tagging v0.14.0
 * 2015-11-16 - v0.14.0: Adds 3 new lint checks.
 * 2015-11-15 - v0.13.0: Removes E036.
 Adds a few new checks.
 Bumps dependency versions.